jsiebens/rpi-faasd/README.md

 The installation took inspiration from the [blog of Alex Ellis](https://blog.alexellis.io/faasd-for-lightweight-serverless/), which explains how to install faasd on a Raspberry Pi in more detail.

-Beside containerd and faasd, cloud-init is also available to initialize and configure a Raspian instance.
+Beside containerd, faasd and inlets, also [cloud-init](https://cloudinit.readthedocs.io/en/18.3/) is available to initialize and configure a Raspian instance.
 With cloud-init you can customize e.g. hostname, authorized ssh keys, a static ip, basic auth for faasd, ...

 This setup includes the following images: